sdslabs/Helios/README.md

 Note: This project uses eslint for linting and prettier for code formatting.
 Please make sure to install the eslint and prettier extensions for your code editor.

 ### Scripts

-- `yarn start` - Start the development server
+- `npm run start` - Start the development server

-- `yarn build` - Build the application for production
+- `npm run build` - Build the application for production

-- `yarn lint` - Run eslint and check for linting errors
+- `npm run lint` - Run eslint and check for linting errors

-- `yarn lint:fix` - Run eslint and fix linting errors
+- `npm run lint:fix` - Run eslint and fix linting errors

-- `yarn format` - Run prettier and format the code
+- `npm run format` - Run prettier and format the code